zompiexx/wargames/README.md

   *  Now, connect using: telnet localhost 9999
   *  Replace localhost with the hostname or IP address of the server machine as appropriate

 *  NOTE: Edit install.sh as required
   *  Optional - only needed for client/server mode: You will need a telnet client installed (on the client machine)
   *  Optional - only needed for client/server mode: You will need telnetd installed (on the server side), but can be left disabled as will be called as required

+* Warning: If running in client/server mode using telnet & telnetd, please be aware that Telnet is an unencrypted protocol.